BSpendlove/typer-plugins/README.md

 # typer-plugins
 Register Typer CLI applications to a main root application to make it more pluggable.

 This is inspired by [click-plugins](https://github.com/click-contrib/click-plugins) so I have created a similar package to register Typer CLI based applications in a similar plugin format.
-It's slightly different how to use and I'm still actively working on this project to improve the process of registering, detecting duplicate plugins.
+It's slightly different how to use it and I'm still actively working on this project to improve the process of registering, detecting duplicate plugins.
 Natively running a plugin with broken code will not break the full application, only when someone attempts to execute that specific command.

+But now you can manage your Typer CLI applications with plugin based architecture, managing separate sub-command groups in separate Git repositories.

 ## How to use